 API-First Development: A Strategic Imperative

 The concept of "API-first" development continues to gain momentum.
 This approach advocates for designing and building APIs before developing the consumer applications that will use them.
 By prioritizing the API, organizations ensure that their services are robust, reusable, well-documented, and easily consumable by internal and external developers.
 This strategy leads to faster development cycles, better collaboration, and a more cohesive digital product ecosystem.
-It's a fundamental shift from building an application and then exposing some functionality via an API to building the API as the primary product.

 Enhanced API Security and Governance